basho/riak_ensemble/doc/Readme.md

 In response to a `{get, Key, Opts}` message, the leader executes the get FSM function in a worker (1).
 The worker first looks up the key in the local peer tree.
 The request will fail if tree corruption is detected.
 Otherwise the worker requests the local value by sending a `{local_get, Key}` message back to the leader process (2).

 If the local value passes the integrity test and was written in the current epoch (3), it may be returned without consulting followers if the lease is still up and configured to trust leases (4).
-If the read_repair option is passed, however, the worker will always fetch the value from a quorum of followers, requiring that at least one of the returned values matches the version in the local tree (5).
+If the read_repair option is passed, however, the worker will always fetch the value from a quorum of followers, requiring that at least one of the replies matches our local tree (either the same version or it is missing in both trees) (5).
 It will then issue conditional puts to update all peers (including itself) with the latest value (6). **Note**: There is a TODO item to update only divergent peers.

 If the local value has an earlier epoch, then the latest value is fetched from a quorum of peers and it is rewritten to a quorum with an updated epoch and sequence number (7).
+This is necessary to avoid inconsistencies from partial write failures.
 This is an important fact: Leadership changes will affect the performance of reads by adding this obligatory read + write rounds.

 The peer tree is updated with this object's latest version after the quorum write (8) (9).